dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 Another problem is that Liquid templating used by Jekyll is, while easy to learn one, is quite limited and a bit hard to extend.

-I am finding that doing even simple (not-supported) things in Liquid is virtually impossibe without writing custom plugin.
+I am finding that doing even simple (not-supported) things in Liquid is virtually impossible without writing custom plugin.
 Things, that in ERB would be done with 2-3 ruby commands, requires a lot of jumping through the loops.

 ### Middleman? ###